 So immediately off the bat alarm bells should be going off because the person doesn’t even ask if the item is available, he is probably using a web script to go through each Craigslist listing and scrape the title of the post, then message the owner of the item in hopes of a response.
-Most people will ignore messages like this, but because I want to mess with him, I’ll follow along and even ask for $10 more of a bonus.
+Most people will ignore messages like this, but because I want to mess with him, I’ll follow along and even ask for $50 more on top of the original price.
 Of course he will give it to me.

 Also notice how he states he’s an Army officer.
 This will be important to remember later.
 Craigslist scammers usually use personas of people who are in the military, don’t ask me why, maybe it adds another layer of trust, or maybe it fits the story of being overseas.
 (But we have to beg the question…why exactly is Richard, a supposed Army officer, trying to purchase a DJ Turntable?
 Oh well, let’s continue and see how this plays out.)